ingesolvoll/kee-frame/README.md

                  :navigate-to [:todo :id (:id todo)]]})) ;; "/todos/14"
 ```

+See [this issue](https://github.com/ingesolvoll/kee-frame/issues/64) for some hints on how to use query parameters in your browser navigation.

 ## Routing in your views

 Most apps need to different views for different URLs.
 This isn't too hard to solve in re-frame, just subscribe to your route and implement your dispatch logic like this: